 Thai Fish Curry

-• 1 red bell pepper , cut into 1-inch pieces
+- 1 red bell pepper , cut into small 1/2-inch pieces

-• 2 Barramundi fillets (about 8 ounces total), skinned removed, cut into 1-inch pieces
+- 8 ounces Barramundi fillets , skinned removed, cut into 1-inch pieces

-Heat oil in a large heavy pot over medium heat.
-Add curry paste and cook, stirring, until fragrant, about 1 minute.
-Add carrots, onion, and bell pepper; cook, stirring occasionally, until onion is translucent, about 10 minutes.
+- Heat oil in a large heavy pot over medium heat.
+Add curry paste and cook, stirring, until fragrant, about 20 seconds.
+Add carrots, onion, and bell pepper; cook, stirring occasionally, until onion is translucent and the carrots and bell pepper are tender, about 6 minutes.
+Stir in the minced garlic and cook until fragrant, 20 seconds.
 Season with a dash of salt and pepper.

-Divide curry among bowls and top with parsley.
+- Divide fish curry among shallow bowls and top with parsley.